Logo Voyage

 During the 20th century, the area between Helmstedt and Schöningen was used for lignite mining by the Braunschweigische Kohlenbergwerke AG.
 Several villages were destroyed by surface mining and their inhabitants moved to Helmstedt, Schöningen and to the newly built village of Neu Büddenstedt, later renamed Büddenstedt.

-In the second half of the 20th century, Helmstedt and its eastern neighbor Marienborn were best known as the the largest checkpoint along the inner-German border during the division of Germany.
-Known by western allies as Checkpoint Alpha, the crossing was along one of the most direct Autobahn routes to West Berlin from West Germany.
-Today, museums and monuments in the area document this era, and some of the buildings on the former East German checkpoint grounds are a memorial site that offers exhibitions and site tours.
-Evidence of the checkpoint are also easy to see from the Autobahn, including an old watch tower, pillars that once held the emblem of the DDR in the centre median, and extensive rest areas on the western approach that were built by the government to accommodate delayed eastbound traffic.
+The Checkpoint Alpha border crossing was along one of the most direct Autobahn routes to West Berlin from West Germany.
+Evidence of the checkpoint is easy to see from the Autobahn, including an old watch tower, pillars that once held the emblem of the DDR in the centre median, and extensive rest areas on the western approach that were built by the government to accommodate delayed eastbound traffic.

 Get in